Highway Hypnosis

 • Listen to an audiobook – Not only will it keep you listening, which means you remain alert, but you could learn something new.
 What’s not to like?

-Remember to Take Breaks
+Remember to Rest and Take Exercise Breaks

 Mario Tarradell is a Bilingual Communications Specialist at Apex Capital and for NextLOAD.
 He comes to Apex after a long career writing for daily newspapers.
 Mario enjoys telling stories about truckers, especially about the many aspects of the trucking industry that have the greatest impact on them personally and professionally.
 Mario believes that truckers are our lifelines, so he always wants to pay respect to the hard-working folks behind the wheel.